hailo-ai/Hailo-Application-Code-Examples/runtime/python/object_detection/README.md

 - The example was only tested with ``HailoRT v4.20.0``
 - The example expects a HEF which contains the HailoRT Postprocess
-- The script assumes that the image is in one of the following formats: .jpg, .jpeg, .png or .bmp
+- Images are only supported in the following formats: .jpg, .jpeg, .png or .bmp
 - Number of input images should be divisible by batch_size
+- For any issues, open a post on the [Hailo Community](https://community.hailo.ai)

 Disclaimer
 ----------